Land of Warriors

 Ashkeep

-Since that fateful day, the werewolves, proud descendants of Hazradorf, have claimed Ashkeep as their own, ruling over the castle and its surrounding lands with a brutal, primal savagery.
-The crumbling stone walls, overgrown with creeping ivy and shrouded in mist, whisper the lost that still echoes through the howls of the night, but few are brave or foolish enough to challenge the wild army and uncover the lost lore of the first among men- the early Lucan and the history of ashkeep.
+The ruins of Ashkeep rise ominously against the skyline, like a headstone of Lucanford’s past.
+So ancient is this castle that the Svardfurt Songkeepers sing songs of its creation thousands of years ago in the Age of Myth.
+Their songs say that its creators were eaten whole by the werewolf Hazradorf, the Red Eyed King of all monsters.
+Since that day the wolf’s descendants have claimed Ashkeep as their own.
+They rule over the castle and its surrounding lands with a brutal, primal savagery.
+Few are brave or foolish enough to challenge the wild army and uncover the lost lore of the first among men- the early Lucan and the history of ashkeep.

 Aarinwood

-Aarinwood is home to the Aarin, forest critters awakened by the divine pollen of flowers known as Aarinlight.
-The woods are the birthplace of Vaaribi, the goddess of humility, quests, and personal growth.
+Aarinwood is home to the aarin, forest critters awakened by the divine pollen of flowers known as aarinlight.
+The woods are the birthplace of Vaaribi, the Goddess of Humility, Quests, and Personal Growth.
 Before ascending to godhood, Vaaribi was merely a field mouse, and even after her ascension, she chose to remain in the guise of one, forgoing the usual grand forms of other deities.

 Finhald

 The oft-besieged city of Finhald is the largest population center in Lucanford.
 Strategically nestled just south of the shadowy expanse of Bleakwood, north of the ghostly remnants of Sanhain, west of the frostbitten Thrymna Tundra, and east of the werewolf-claimed ruins of Ashkeep, it exists at a perilous crossroads.
+The air of Finhald is always thick with tension, and nowhere in the world is there a more urgent call for adventurers to rise to the challenge.
+If not for the courageous students of Dunwilt and the enchanted walls that protect them, Finhald would have fallen to ruin long ago.

 Bleakwood Burrow